uktrade/mbtiles-s3-server/README.md

 ## Example usage

-1. Obtain or create an mbtiles file, for example from https://openmaptiles.org/.
+1. Creat or obtain an mbtiles file, for example from https://openmaptiles.org/.

 2. Upload this file to S3, for example to `https://my-bucket.s3.eu-west-2.amazonaws.com/tiles.mbtiles`